How Do You Prepare HVAC Equipment for a Storm

 After the storm has passed, make sure the system is safe before powering it back on.
 First, verify there are no signs of damage and clean any debris from around the system.
 Call Rolf Griffin Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
 Once you’ve had the equipment inspected by a professional, turn the HVAC system back on right away to help dry the home and prevent mold from getting into the unit or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Rolf Griffin Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Rolf Griffin Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.